- Premium features included

 A tech-focused company needing seamless integration with a custom stack

-Mailchimp works great as an email marketing service for small businesses, freelancers, and content creators who are just getting started with email marketing.
-If you have under 5,000 contacts and need simple campaigns without complex automation sequences, you’ll be fine.
+Mailchimp works great as an email marketing service for startups, freelancers, and content creators who are just getting started with email marketing.
+If you have under 5,000 contacts and need simple campaigns without complex automation sequences, you can use Mailchimp for small business.
 It’s a solid newsletter service for beginners.

 If you’re technically inclined and need extensive API access, custom integrations, or want total control over your email infrastructure, other platforms offer more flexibility.
 Agencies managing multiple clients need better white-label options and pricing.